Static Variable in Java (with Examples)

 Student s = new Student();

-// Call static variable using object reference variable s and store it by variable x with data type int.
+// Accessing static variable using object reference variable s and store it by variable x of data type int.

 int x = s.id;